-Number of meetings at which at

-least 80% of the directors were

-present in person 10

-% of personal attendance with

-respect to total votes during the year 100.00

-Number of meetings at which

-all directors were present in

-person or represented by

-proxies with specific 10

-instructions

-% of votes cast by directors present in

-person or represented by proxies with

-specific instructions compared to total

-votes during the year 100.00

-- C.1.27 State whether the individual and consolidated annual accounts that are submitted to the board are previously certified: - [] Yes

-[1] No

-Identify, if applicable, the person/persons that has/have certified the individual and consolidated annual accounts of the company for preparation by the board:

-C.1.28 Explain the mechanisms, if any, established by the board of directors to avoid any qualifications in the audit report on the annual individual and consolidated accounts prepared by the board of directors and submitted to the shareholders at the general shareholders' meeting.

-As established in article 38.3 of the Board Regulations, the Board of Directors will strive to draw up the accounts definitively in such a way that they do not give rise to qualifications by the auditor.
-In exceptional cases in which there are qualifications, both the Chairman of the Audit Committee and the external auditors will explain clearly to the shareholders the content of such reservations and exceptions.
-However, when the Board considers that it should uphold its criteria, it will explain publicly the content and scope of the discrepancy.

-C.1.29 Is the secretary of the board a director?

-If the secretary is not a director, complete the following table:
+Number of meetings at which at least 80% of the directors were present in person 14 % of personal attendance with respect to total votes during the year 100.00 Number of meetings at which all directors were present in person or represented by proxies with specific instructions 14 % of votes cast by directors present in person or represented by proxies with specific instructions compared to total votes during the year 100.00 ate whether the individual and consolidated annual accounts that are submitted to the board are previously ertified: [] [v] Yes No entify, if applicable, the person/persons that has/have certified the individual and consolidated annual counts of the company for preparation by the board: eplain the mechanisms, if any, established by the board of directors so that the annual accounts that the board or rectors submits to the general shareholders' meeting are drawn up in accordance with accounting legislation. they do not give r Committee and the article 38.3 of the Board Regulations, the Board of Directors will strive to draw up the accounts definitively in such a way that rise to qualifications by the auditor.
+In exceptional cases in which there are qualifications, both the Chairman of the Audit he external auditors will explain clearly to the shareholders the content of such reservations and exceptions.
+However, when ers that it should uphold its criteria, it will explain publicly the content and scope of the discrepancy.
+C.1.29 ls the secretary of the board a director? [] [v] Yes No lf · the secretary is not a director, complete the following table:

-Name of secretary Representative Mr ALBERT COLLADO ARMENGOL
+Name of secretary

+Mr ALBERT COLLADO ARMENGOL